Distinguished categories and the Zilber-Pink conjecture: Introduction

 \begin{thm} Let $K$ be an algebraically closed field and let $G$ be a semiabelian variety over $\bar{\mathbb{Q}}$.
 Let $C$ be a curve in $G_K$ that is not contained in a proper algebraic subgroup of $G_K$.
 Then $C$ contains at most finitely many points that lie on an algebraic subgroup of $G_K$ of codimension at least 2. \end{thm}

-This follows from combining our Theorem \ref{thm:fieldofdef} and the fact that semiabelian varieties over $\bar{\mathbb{Q}}$ form a very distinguished category with the recent work \cite{BarKS} of the first-named author, K\"uhne, and Schmidt.
-See Theorem \ref{thm:semiabelian}.
+This follows from combining our Theorem \ref{thm:fieldofdef} and the fact that semiabelian varieties over $\bar{\mathbb{Q}}$ form a very distinguished category with recent work \cite{BarKS} (see Theorem \ref{thm:semiabelian}) of the first-named author, K\"uhne, and Schmidt.